 The respiratory system indirectly affects electrolyte levels by changing the pH:

-- Respiratory alkalosis due to overbreathing pushes potassium into cells, lowering its level in the blood.
+- Respiratory alkalosis from overbreathing pushes potassium into cells, lowering its blood level.

 - It also causes more calcium to bind to proteins, lowering ionized calcium, which can cause muscle cramps or tingling.